TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PM1 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PM1 is: 'Located in a mutational hot spot and/or a critical and well-established functional domain (e.g., active site of an enzyme) without benign variation.'
-The evidence does not indicate that the variant lies within such a critical region.
+According to standard ACMG guidelines, the rule for PM1 is: "Located in a mutational hot spot or well-established functional domain without benign variation."
+The evidence for this variant shows: the duplication is not located within a defined mutational hotspot or characterized functional domain.
 Therefore, this criterion is not applied.

 PM2